 Save the date cards can be sent out as early as a year from your wedding date.

 Invitations should be sent to your guests six to eight weeks in advance of your wedding.
 This will provide your guests with ample time to make arrangements and mark their calendars, no matter where they might be traveling from or what they have got going on.

 Ordering your wedding invitations and other stationery should be 4-6 months before your special day.
 Many couples choose to order it all at the same time so they can move on to the next aspect of their wedding planning.

 How long should guests have to RSVP for weddings?

 Ideally, the RSVP date should fall three to four weeks before the wedding.
 Giving couples enough time to gather their numbers for day and night guests to inform their venue of their total number of guests.
 Also, if there is food option this gives couples enough time to get all the food orders written down and sent over to the venue.

 Ok the same with all aspects of planning your wedding you must put a budget towards all elements.
 Wedding invitations is one of many elements towards your wedding that you need to have a budget for, you need to be realistic on how much you can afford to go towards the invitations and how much you are willing to put towards them.
 With the average cost of wedding invitations sitting between £400 and £650 for most couples.
 Within the UK It is roughly an average that couples spend for invitations is between £3-10 per guest.
 If you order wedding invitations online, you can expect to pay somewhere on the lower end of that scale—between £3 and £5.

-It is always good to do your research when looking at the prices of invitation, what company does it cheapest and to the style you want.
-Can you do the style you want and is it cheaper for you to do it yourself.
-One of my next blogs I will be looking further into tip that can save you money on through cheap DIY wedding invitations on a Budget.
+It is always good to do your research when looking at the prices of invitation, what company does it within your budget and to the style you want.
+Can you do the style you want and is it in your budget for you to do it yourself.
+One of my blogs look further into tips that can save you money on through cheap DIY wedding invitations on a Budget.